int128/hide-comment-action/README.md

 You can set the following conditions:

+- The author of comment is one of `authors`
 - The body of comment starts with one of `starts-with`
 - The body of comment ends with one of `ends-with`
-- The author of comment is one of `authors`
+- The body of comment contains one of `contains`

 If a comment matches to **any** condition (i.e. evaluated as OR), this action hides it.